-We use the recently developed Mediabench benchmarks [12] in our experiments.
+We use the recently developed Mediabench benchmarks [18] in our experiments.
 Mediabench is a collection of popular embedded applications for communications and multimedia.
-We chose Mediabench, since other benchmarks such as SPECint, DSPstone or Dhrystone are not suitable for embedded systems [5, 9].
+We chose Mediabench, since other benchmarks such as SPECint, DSPstone or Dhrystone are not suitable for embedded or multimedia systems [6, 13].

-Figure 1 contains a block diagram of our framework.
-We needed a detailed compiler framework that would give us sufficient feedback, is easy to understand, and allow us to change the source code for our modifi-With this in mind, we chose the SUIF/Machsuif suite as our compiler framework.
-SUIF [23] does high-level passes while Machsuif [14] makes machine specific optimizations.
+We needed a detailed compiler framework that would give us sufficient feedback, is easy to understand, and allow us to change the source code for our modifications.
+With this in mind, we chose the SUIF/Machsuif suite as our compiler framework.
+SUIF [29] does high-level passes while Machsuif [20] makes machine specific optimizations.
 Our main focus is Machsuif's register allocator pass, Raga.
-Raga makes the transition from virtual registers into real registers and does register allocation.
+Raga makes the transition from virtual registers into real registers and performs register allocation.
 The allocation uses a graph coloring heuristic to assign registers to temporaries.
 We have made modifications to Raga to annotate scalar memory accesses.
 The resulting annotated assembler code targets the Alpha processor.
 We have amended the assembler code by inserting NOP instructions around the scalar memory operations, thus marking them.
 The scalar memory accesses consist of spills and register promotion related memory accesses.

-We used the Simplescalar tool suite [6] to run the Alpha binaries and collect the results.
+We used the Simplescalar tool suite [7] to run the Alpha binaries and collect the results.
 We have modified Simplescalar to recognize the scalar memory operations in the marked code.
+Simplescalar was modified to squash the marker instructions on fetch, therefore the marker instructions do not impact the results in any way.
 Our baseline machine model is a single-issue in-order processor.
-Lee et. al. [13] use an identical Simplescalar configuration in their power dissipation analysis of region-based caches for embedded processors.
-To determine the baseline cache size, we did a survey of cache sizes of embedded processors.
+Lee et. al. [19] use an identical Simplescalar configuration in their power dissipation analysis of region-based caches for embedded processors.
+Most embedded processors employ an in-order microarchitecture.
+Using an out-of-order, non-blocking load type of microarchitecture would, to some degree, decrease the performance penalty of scalar/non-scalar conflict cache misses.
+We use the Wattch [8] tool suite to run the binaries and collect the energy results.
+Wattch is built on top of the Simplescalar framework.
+We use the activity sensitive conditional clocking power model in Wattch, i.e., the cache consumes power when it is accessed.

+For embedded processors, we did a survey of cache sizes to determine the baseline.
 As Table 1 indicates, embedded processor data cache sizes are usually small.
-Therefore, we have selected a data cache size of 2K for our experiments.
+Therefore, we have selected a data cache size of 2K for our experiments with embedded systems.